gabengaGamer/deadlock-bootleg-tools/README.md

 2. Type -tools on game launch parameters.
 You can also try -gpuraytracing and -nocustomermachine.
 3. Enjoy

 ## Warning.
-Deadlock tools use dll files from cs2, this may cause an error in using tools and fgd files
+Deadlock tools uses external source 2 dll files.
+This may cause an error in using tools and fgd files

 ## List of supported tools
 Name               | Status